marinaki15/OptimalWellInflow/README.md

 The script optimalwellinflow.py executes this workflow, the variables required by the code are declared in the input.py file.
 The well control optimization is executed in FieldOpt (https://github.com/PetroleumCyberneticsGroup/FieldOpt).
-Data files for the simple synthetic models described in Nakibuule (2021) are included.
+Data files for the simple synthetic models; homogeneous and heterogeneous reservoirs, described in Nakibuule (2021) are included.
+Tese can be run with both Flow (https://opm-project.org/) and Eclipse.

 Reference:
 Nakibuule, M.A.(2021).Optimal Well Inflow Modelling.
 Norwegian University of Science and Technology, Department of Geoscience and Petroleum.